St Leger Festival Free Bets, Tips & Guide

 Betfred – Treble Odds One Winner Lucky 15

 A Lucky 15 is one of the most popular multiple bets to place and with four races covered live by ITV on three of the four days of this festival, it is an ideal bet for those watching at home on TV.
-Almost every bookmaker will offer you the consolation of paying you out at double the odds on your Lucky 15 bet if you place it online with them, but for extra value head over to Betfred.
+Almost every bookmaker will offer you the consolation of paying you out at double the odds on your Lucky 15 bet if you place it online with them, but for extra value head over to ComeOn!.
 They offer treble the odds on your lucky 15 bets and if you are placing one each day of the festival, this could make a huge difference to your profit and loss over the course of the week.

 Ladbrokes – 2 Extra Place Races at Doncaster Every Day

-If you like to place an each way bet on the horses then you should always shop around for additional value.
+If you like to place each-way bet on the horses then you should always shop around for additional value.
 Ladbrokes will pay out an additional place on two races every single day, and they are covering the meeting at Doncaster this week.
 This could be the difference between a winner and a loser if you bet with Ladbrokes or another bookmaker, so it is well worth checking out to make sure you are getting the best deal on your each way bets.

 10Bet – Free Bet if 2nd to SP Favourite

-10Bet have a free bet offer during the entire St Leger festival from Wednesday to Saturday that is certainly worth checking out.
+10Bet has a free bet offer during the entire St Leger festival from Wednesday to Saturday that is certainly worth checking out.
 Simply place a bet on any race at Doncaster over the four days and if your selection finishes 2nd behind the SP favourite then you will receive your money back up to £10 as a free bet.
 This is a great way to use a consolation to pick up free bets and while winning is always best, finishing 2nd could give you a free bet thanks to this offer.